He found a new lifestyle in Skyrunning

 Which is the most challenging and demanding situations that you been through to get you where you are today as a person?

-I went through a bankrupt of my first company which has brought not a very pleasure times to me and my family.
+I went through bankruptcy of my first company which brought some very difficult times to me and my family.
 Running helped me a lot to cope with that.
 It gave me a lot of time to think and figure out possible solutions.
 On the top of that, my knee injury happened at the same time.
 I developed some kind of training routine to focus on something else.
 That allowed me not to think of it all the time and to be tired enough to sleep well.
 I just learned that nothing is so serious as it looks at the first sight.

 Do you usually push yourself outside your comfort zone?
 How does it feel at the time?
 Can you see that the rewards coming out of this is worth this little extra effort?